Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 Any section of the 80-kilometre Bondi to Manly Coast Walk promises unique Sydney landmarks, Indigenous heritage sites, coastal paths and plenty of spots for a rest or ocean swim.
 The segment from Taronga Zoo to Spit Bridge is a beauty.
 One minute there are views of Sydney Harbour and the city from the bushwalking track at Bradleys Head.
 Then at Georges Head and Middle Head, you’ll find military fortifications and tunnels.
 At Balmoral Beach, finish up with a coffee or some Mediterranean-leaning takeaway from Bathers’ Pavilion Kiosk, or continue onto Spit Bridge, where you can take a bus heading to the city.

-You can also check with NSW National Parks for alerts and closures before embarking on any walk.
+Check with NSW National Parks for alerts and closures before embarking on any walk.